WFIRM Philanthropic Advisory Group

 Pamela earned a Bachelor of Science degree in Pharmacy and a Doctor of Pharmacy degree from the Massachusetts College of Pharmacy.
 She lives with her husband, Jack, and three children in Massachusetts.

 W. K. “Ike” Keener, Jr.

-W. K. “Ike” Keener, Jr. is president and chief executive officer of Allegacy Federal Credit Union, headquartered in Winston-Salem, North Carolina and known for its support of breast cancer research.
+W. K. “Ike” Keener, Jr. is the former president and chief executive officer of Allegacy Federal Credit Union, headquartered in Winston-Salem, North Carolina and known for its support of breast cancer research.
 In 2006, Allegacy was awarded the Jill Ireland Award for Voluntarism as a Corporation by the Susan G. Komen Breast Cancer Foundation Race for the Cure.
 The company’s Winston-Salem location features a public park for breast and ovarian cancer survivors and their loved ones.